NikoBK/NikoBK.github.io/_posts/2025-11-5-linux-cpp-networking.md

 ---

 # Introduction
-After making a blog post about [a drone protocol I worked on](/nsqd), I've wanted to make a blog post that was more like a tutorial on how to get set up with a similar custom TCP protocol like that of which we used for the drone.
+After making a blog post about [a drone protocol I worked on](/nsqd){:target="_blank" rel="noopener noreferrer"}, I've wanted to make a blog post that was more like a tutorial on how to get set up with a similar custom TCP protocol like that of which we used for the drone.
 It is written in C++ and unlike the drone project I am going to keep this post relevant to only networking on Linux.
 It will be server and client based with Linux on both sides of the networking solution.
-The entire source code used for this blog can be accessed [here, on my github](https://github.com/NikoBK/linux-cpp-networking).
+The entire source code used for this blog can be accessed [here, on my github](https://github.com/NikoBK/linux-cpp-networking){:target="_blank" rel="noopener noreferrer"}.

-## Notation
-I am going to use some terms that might be new to you depending on your programming experience.
-- directory = folder
-- server = an application that hosts a socket for clients to connect to
-- client = an application that can connect to a specified socket
-- backend = the server application
-- frontend = the client application

 ---
 # Setup
-This section goes through the technicalities you are going to want if you want the same setup as me and gurantee the same outputs.
+This section covers technical aspects that are required to get the same output that I get on my end.
 Read it carefully please.

 ## Text Editor
 This will be for editing file contents, it really does not matter what you use.
 I use neovim with plugins for ease of use and better performance.

 ## Operating System
-I am making this project on Arch Linux which dictates my choice of compiler as we have to set that up very soon.
+I am making this project on Arch Linux which dictates my choice of compiler.
+We have to set that up very soon.
 Arch Linux is rolling release so you can do a system update to ensure you are on the latest version as I am.
 Despite always being recommended to follow the release, it probably won't matter if you are behind the latest version for this project.

 ## Compiler
 To compile our code we are going to use GCC, a GNU C/C++ compiler that builds our `.cpp` files into binaries we can run.
 Furthermore we are going to use CMake to make a build system generator that ensures we generate build scripts (Makefiles).
 This can be installed using `sudo pacman -S gcc cmake` which will also enable support for C++ 23 on arch.
 You can check the version with `g++ --version`, if it says 14.x or later you are good.

 ## Programming Language
-As far as C++ goes I am going to use C++ version 23 since it the latest stable release, but the version you do this on should not matter too much, it should work exactly the same on C++ version 20 too which is even more widely supported than v23.
+As far as C++ goes I am going to use C++ version 23 since it is the latest stable release, but the version you do this on should not matter too much, it should work exactly the same on C++ version 20 too which is even more widely supported than v23.
 Support for the latest C++ version is installed with the gcc step above.

 ## Testing the Setup
 Let's make a simple test and try to compile a `.cpp` file into a binary.
 Create a directory (folder) called `server`, and then make a `main.cpp` file inside of that directory that looks like this: